Volunteers - Find a role

 • Register volunteers on behalf of The Christie

-• Arrange training appropriate to volunteers’ needs
+• Arrange mandatory training

-• Maintain records of volunteers’ mandatory training
+• Maintain records of volunteers’ online training

-• Liaise with staff and volunteers
+• Liaise with the staff and volunteers

 • Provide a clear description of your role